kenjpais/web-page-summarizer-ai/README.md

 # Release Page Summarizer

-A robust Python-based web scraper designed to extract, analyze, and summarize data from OpenShift release stream pages.
+A Python-based web scraper designed to extract, analyze, and summarize data from OpenShift release stream pages.
 The tool integrates with third-party systems like JIRA and GitHub, supports environment-based configuration, and includes automated testing and CI workflows.

 ---